Maayanshani25/valkey-glide-wiki/Python-wrapper.md

 #### Topology Updates

 The cluster's topology can change over time.
-New nodes can be added or removed, and the primary node responsible for a specific slot may change.
+New nodes can be added or removed, and the primary node owning a specific slot may change.
 Babushka is designed to automatically rediscover the topology whenever Redis indicates a change in slot ownership.
 This ensures that the Babushka client stays in sync with the cluster's topology.

 ### Redis Standalone